PedroCabrera1/Lab-Reports/README.md

 # Lab-Reports
-Here you can find some of the work i have done throughout my College career.
+Here you can find some of the work I have done throughout my College career.